Brent-Tunnicliff/action-setup-android/README.md

-# template-action
+# action-setup-android
-Template for my GitHub actions
+Common android pipeline setup I use for my projects.